north2arctic/north2arctic.github.io/_posts/2021-05-10-getting-to-the-outer-coast.md

 <figure>
     <img src="/assets/images/05-10/wetlands.jpeg">
     <figcaption>
 A flat partially forested area in the map ended up being a huge marsh, where it was very tricky to camp!
-We would have been better if we had continued paddling.
+We would have been better off if we had continued paddling.
     </figcaption>
 </figure>

 <figure>
     <img src="/assets/images/05-10/paddle.jpeg">
     <figcaption>
 When we reached the Brady Glacier, its lateral moraine had formed a lake in which we could paddle upstream.
-Unfortunately the lake was still mostly frozen and wet had to transition to walking shortly after.
+Unfortunately the lake was still mostly frozen and we had to transition to walking shortly after.
     </figcaption>
 </figure>

 <figure>
     <img src="/assets/images/05-10/camp.jpeg">
     <figcaption>
-Walking on snow was very style and we needed you come up with a plan.
+Walking on snow was very tiring and we needed to come up with a plan.
 We stopped early and tried to build snowshoes.
 We also tried to dry the sleeping when sun came out for a few minutes.
     </figcaption>
 </figure>

 <figure>
     <img src="/assets/images/05-10/snowshoes2.jpeg">
     <figcaption>
 Our willow-made snowshoes worked out well for Salomé, but Ricardo's were too small and he continued to posthole.
-We has already decided to turn around, but Salomé continued using hers until they fully broke down.
+We had already decided to turn around, but Salomé continued using hers until they fully came apart.
     </figcaption>
 </figure>